NVIDIA/hpc-container-maker/docs/tutorial.md

 _Note_: In a production container image, a cleanup step would typically also be performed to remove the source code and any other build artifacts.
 That step is skipped here.
-[Multi-stage Docker builds](https://docs.docker.com/develop/develop-images/multistage-build/) are another approach that separates the application build process from the application deployment.
+[Multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) are another approach that separates the application build process from the application deployment.